georgemuriithi/shale-gas-wells/README.md

 - X<sub>i</sub> - decision variable to purchase the i<sup>th</sup> gas well (If purchasing the i<sup>th</sup> gas well: X<sub>i</sub> = 1, if not: X<sub>i</sub> = 0)

 ## Solution approach
-The wells are divided into **new wells** and **old wells**.
-New wells do not have data on gas production per month, non-gas production per month and hours operated per month.
+The wells are divided into **new wells** and **old wells.** New wells do not have data on gas production per month, non-gas production per month and hours operated per month.
 This data is available in old wells.

 Therefore, **regression** is used to predit the monthly average productions of **new wells for the first 6 months** and **exponential smoothing** is used to predict the monthly average productions of **old wells for the last 6 months.**